What Is Abortion?

 Myth: Abortion causes a type of post-traumatic stress disorder.
 Though some argue that abortion can lead to severe negative reactions and poor mental health, the existence of “post-abortion syndrome” is not recognized by any medical or psychological organization.
 The American Psychological Association has stated that severe negative psychological reactions after abortion are rare, and that no scientific evidence exists to suggest that abortion leads to an increase in mental health problems.

-Types Of Abortion Procedures
+Types of Abortion Procedures

 D&C Procedure (First Trimester)